 yum install httpd php php-cli gcc glibc glibc-common gd gd-devel net-snmp wget -y

 Step 2.
 Create the user and group for Nagios installation.

 Now create a groud for nagios setup “nagcmd” and add nagios user to this group.
 Also, add nagios user in apache group:

 groupadd nagcmd usermod -a -G nagcmd nagios usermod -a -G nagcmd apache

 Step 3.
 Install Nagios service and Nagios plugins.

-Download latest nagios-plugins source and install using following commands:
+Download the latest Nagios-plugins source and install using the following commands:

 Step 4.
 Configure Apache authentication.

 We need to set up the password for the user nagiosadmin.
 This username will be used to access the web interface so it is important to remember the password that you will input here.
 Set the password running the following command and enter the password twice: